It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - There's a game for Mac OS X (Lose/Lose) that deletes a file in your Home folder everytime you kill an enemy.
 When you lose a life, the game deletes itself.
 Not only is it a Final Death for your player (of course, you could redownload it, but that's missing the point), but also for your precious files as well.
 Goodbye, music library and precious childhood photos.
 Norton Antivirus classified it as a virus, understandably.

 - One Chance is a modern Flash game that tries its best to do this.
+You can avoid it by tweaking your Flash configuration though.

 Hack And Slash